-In my role at UNG, I serve as the marketing manager for the Mike Cottrell College of Business and oversee all marketing efforts for the College of Business, the Cottrell MBA, and both of our centers - the Center for the Future of North Georgia and the BB&T Center for Ethical Business Leadership.
+In my role at UNG, I serve as the marketing manager for the Mike Cottrell College of Business and oversee all marketing efforts for the College of Business, the Cottrell MBA, and both of our centers - the Center for Entrepreneurship and Innovation and the BB&T Center for Ethical Leadership.

 Honestly, I think people are intriguing.
 Their actions and behaviors have always interested me.
 From a marketing perspective, marketers work to create and promote value to consumers.
 Determining what they, as consumers, want and generating a positive reaction to what your organization offers are fascinating to me.

 I think service IS inspiring.
 I’ve already had the opportunity to serve on three committees here at UNG and I serve in the community as a church small group leader and on the board of directors for the Piedmont College Alumni Association and the John Jarrard Foundation.
 I believe dedication, effort and teamwork go a long way in developing an organization and its culture and you have to be involved to be part of those things.
 In business, there are not many things more inspiring than seeing that the organization succeeds because of the work that everyone has put in.

 First of all, I would have to say working with the dean’s administrative team.
 Everyone on Dean Mayo’s staff is incredibly dedicated and hardworking.
 There’s always a new idea or a better way to do things.
 We all stay so busy on our own tasks yet we find time to work with each other on various projects.
 It’s a great team and a great environment to work in.